 Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders want to find out two things about you: whether you can repay the loan, and if you will pay it back.
 To assess your ability to repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-For details on FICO, read more here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+We've written a lot more on FICO here.

-First Community Bank of Central Al. can answer questions about credit reports and many others.
-Give us a call at (334) 285-8850.
+First Community Bank of Central Al. can answer your questions about credit reporting.
+Call us at (334) 285-8850.